puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ## ansible-builder

-- lets you build your own EE
+Tool to build your own EE

-- config taken from yaml cfg-file
+- local config file
 - creates podman context and runs it
-- uses two other containers in the background: ansible-builder and ansible-runner
+- uses two other containers:
+  ansible-builder and ansible-runner

 <!-- .slide: class="master-content" > -->